Your cart is currently empty!

 17 Different Types of Bullets and Their Uses

-Many people ask us, “what is the best type of bullet to buy.”
-Understandably, it gets confusing, especially if you are new to guns and shooting.
+Many people ask us, “What is the best type of bullet to buy?”
+Understandably, it gets confusing, especially if you’re new to guns and shooting.
 There are so many different types of bullets available, and since some are not always legal to own, it is important to understand the different types of bullets available.
+Below is a partial list of popular bullet types and a little bit about what each bullet type does, its uses, and the guns it matches.

-If you are considering different types of bullets for your guns, shooting, or competing, consider the ultimate goals you have for needing a gun.
+If you are considering different bullets for your guns, shooting, or competing, consider the ultimate goals you have for needing a gun.
 Those goals will help point you in the right direction for choosing the best bullet for your situation.

 1. Plated Bullets

-While they can’t reach the same high velocities of a jacketed bullet, plated bullets are cheaper than FMJs and cleaner than lead bullets.
+Plated bullets are a great middle ground between lead and jacketed bullets.
+While they can’t reach the same high velocity of a full metal jacket bullet (FMJ), plated bullets are cheaper than FMJs and cleaner than lead bullets.

 2. Full Metal Jacket Bullets